 Since beginning in 1987, the London Gold Bullion Association has taken the position as the world's dominant physical gold bullion settlement organization.

-This will likely remain so until the eastern world wrestles away gold price discovery power.
+This situation or trend will likely remain so until the eastern world wrestles away gold price discovery power.

-The disconnect from gold derivative traders and physical gold flows is a real phenomenon.
-In fact, many of the individuals involved in day-to-day trading representing massive gold tonnage have often never even touched a Good Delivery 400 oz Gold Bar throughout their entire working career.
+The ongoing disconnect from representative gold derivative traders and physical gold flows is a real phenomenon.
+Many of the individuals involved in day-to-day trading representing massive gold tonnage have often never even touched a Good Delivery 400 oz Gold Bar throughout their entire working career.

-As well, since the LBMA established its dominance in the physical gold ton game, the daily west vs east compounding price discovery leaves little doubt that much of what is deemed price discovery has more likely meant price containment over the last three decades and longer.
+As well, since the LBMA established its dominance in the physical gold ton game, the daily west vs. east compounding daily gold price discovery leaves doubt.
+Much of what is perceived as gold price discovery has likely meant a more sophisticated western gold fiat price containment over the last three decades or longer.
+Similar to the attempt made to contain the gold price after World War 2 through the late 1960s with the country conspiring price rigging London Gold Pool.

 Lacking Gold Ton Transparency Adds to Smaller 1 kilo Gold Bar Good Delivery Demand

-The world's number one gold consuming and gold producing nation is now China.
+The world's number one gold consuming and the gold-producing nation is now China.

-If tungsten inserts were ever involved in these smaller sized 1-kilo good delivery gold bars, virtually any competent depository would find that out upon delivery of any physical gold bullion bar deposit.
+If tungsten inserts were ever involved in these smaller sized 1-kilo good delivery gold bars, virtually any qualified gold bullion depository would find that out upon delivery when checking physical gold bullion bar deposits with sonar or other non-invasive methods.

-How many potential fakes or encumbered 400 oz gold bars are currently within the LBMA's "closed loop" system currently?
+How many potential fakes or encumbered 400 oz gold bars are currently within the LBMA's "closed loop" system?

-Gold will certainly become prohibitively more costly by the troy ounce long term, and emerging physical gold bullion buying and saving investors will likely get larger in numbers too (e.g., India, China).
+Gold will undoubtedly become prohibitively more costly by the troy ounce long term, and emerging physical gold bullion buying and saving investors will likely get larger in numbers too (e.g., India, China).